 Heatwaves are a significant hazard in Australia for people and the environment.
 They have been responsible for more human deaths than any other natural hazard, including bushfires, storms, tropical cyclones and floods.

-Office of Environment and Heritage has used the projections from NARCliM to provide updated information on the projected impacts of climate change on heatwaves in the near future (2030) and far future (2070).
+We have used the projections from NARCliM to provide updated information on the projected impacts of climate change on heatwaves in the near future (2030) and far future (2070).

 Projected changes in mean number of heatwave days each year and number of days above 40°C across NSW by 2070.